The

 Connect the green earth wire to your earth connection and the

 yellow aerial wire to your aerial.
-With the coils in about
+With the coils in

-the adjustment is not critical.
-There's very little to go
+ferrite rod, but the adjustment is not critical.
+There's

-wrong, so troubleshooting should be confined to checking that the
+very little to go wrong, so troubleshooting should be confined

-connections are made as shown.
-That concludes the building
+to checking that the connections are made as shown.
+That

-instructions and should get you going.
-Once it's working you can
+concludes the building instructions and should get you going.

-fix the terminal strips down to a wooden board by carefully
+Once it's working you can fix the terminal strips down to a

-banging in nails down through the holes or using the M2.5 screws
+wooden board by carefully banging in nails down through the

-provided.
-If you decide to fix the variable capacitor to a front
+the variable capacitor to a front panel, only use the very

-panel, only use the very short 4mm screws provided.
-These are
+short 4mm screws provided.
+These are guaranteed short enough

-If you want to get on and build it, that's all you need to know
+If you want to get on and build it, that's all you need to

-technical discussion.
+and some technical discussion.

 More Information